apollographql/apollo-client/react-docs/source/subscriptions.md

 With GraphQL subscriptions your client will be alerted on push from the server and you should choose the pattern that fits your application the most:

-* use it as a notification and run any logic you want when it fires, for example alerting the user or refetching data
+* Use it as a notification and run any logic you want when it fires, for example alerting the user or refetching data
-* use the data sent along with the notification and merge it directly into the store (existing queries are automatically notified)
+* Use the data sent along with the notification and merge it directly into the store (existing queries are automatically notified)

-`subscribeToMore` lets you do the latter easily.
+With `subscribeToMore`, you can easily do the latter.

 `subscribeToMore` is a function available on every query result in `react-apollo`.
 It works just like [`fetchMore`](/react/cache-updates.html#fetchMore), except that the update function gets called every time the subscription returns, instead of only once.